app-sre/unleash/README.md

 Database:

-- `DEFAULT_DB`: The default database name.
-It can be diferent from the actual database and is used for the initial check/creation of the actual database.
-- `DATABASE_NAME`: The actual database to use in this instance.
-It will be created if it does not exist.
+- `DATABASE_NAME`: The database to use backing this instance.
 - `DATABASE_HOST`: The database hostname or ip address.
 - `DATABASE_USERNAME`: The database username.
 - `DATABASE_PASSWORD`: The database password.